 The minimum eligibility requirements for international students applying to the Graduate School include:

 A bachelor's degree considered to be the equivalent of a US bachelor's degree.
 The bachelor's degree requirement is met by most applicants who complete a four-year university-level degree program in their country.
-A three-year bachelor's degree, such as the B.A., B.Sc., B.Com., LL.B., etc. is not considered equivalent to a US bachelor's degree.
+Three-year bachelor's degree, such as the B.A., B.Sc., B.Com., LL.B., etc. are generally not considered equivalent to a US bachelor's degree.
 In those circumstances, applicants are required to complete the two-year M.A., M.Sc., M.Com., LL.M., etc., in order to be eligible to apply.
 An additional one year of study beyond the B.A., B.Sc., etc., does not fulfill the minimum eligibility requirement.

 Evidence of English language proficiency (minimum 79 iBT TOEFL, 6.5 academic IELTS, or 58 PTE Academic).

 May 15th for those applying for the Fall Semester, which begins in August.